Trilobite: Appendages

-Trilobites had a single pair of preoral antennae and otherwise undifferentiated biramous limbs (2, 3 or 4 cephalic pairs, followed by one pair per thoracic segment and some pygidium pairs).
-Each endopodite (walking leg) had 6 or 7 segments, homologous to other early arthropods.
+Trilobites had a single pair of preoral antennae and otherwise undifferentiated biramous limbs (four cephalic pairs, followed by one pair per thoracic segment and some pygidium pairs).
+Each endopodite (walking leg) had six or seven segments, homologous to other early arthropods.
 Endopodites are attached to the coxa, which also bore a feather-like exopodite, or gill branch, which was used for respiration and, in some species, swimming.
 A 2021 study found that the upper limb branch of trilobites is a "well-developed gill" that oxygenates the hemolymph, comparable to the book gill in modern horseshoe crab Limulus.
 In Olenoides, the partially articulated junction with the body is distinct from the exopods of Chelicerata or Crustacea.
 The inside of the coxa (or gnathobase) carries spines, probably to process prey items.
 The last exopodite segment usually had claws or spines.
 Many examples of hairs on the legs suggest adaptations for feeding (as for the gnathobases) or sensory organs to help with walking.

-Digestive tract
+Digestive tract and diet

 The toothless mouth of trilobites was situated on the rear edge of the hypostome (facing backward), in front of the legs attached to the cephalon.
 The mouth is linked by a small esophagus to the stomach that lay forward of the mouth, below the glabella.
 The "intestine" led backward from there to the pygidium.
 The "feeding limbs" attached to the cephalon are thought to have fed food into the mouth, possibly "slicing" the food on the hypostome and/or gnathobases first.
-Alternative lifestyles are suggested, with the cephalic legs used to disturb the sediment to make food available.
-A large glabella, (implying a large stomach), coupled with an impendent hypostome has been used as evidence of more complex food sources, i.e. possibly a carnivorous lifestyle.
+Recent propagation phase-contrast synchrotron microtomography, or (PPC-SRμCT), which is a 3d imagining of tissue related to an organism's function, of a sample of Bohemolichas incola show large concentrations of undigestible fragments of Conchoprimitia osekensis, a small-shelled species now extinct, in the B. incola sample digestive tract.

+The fragments are indicative of durophagous predation (shell crushing).
+As the composition of the shells found were not taxonomically significant, rather based on physical properties regarding the shell strength and size, B. incola was opportunistic for food classifying feeding habits to be similar to scavengers.
+The remains of shells address another digestive aspect of B. incola, in the enzymatic ways in which these indigestible shells were siphoned out of little nutrition leaving only fragments behind.
+These remnants build on the concept of early Trilobites potentially having glands that secrete enzymes that aid in the digestive process.